michelmbem/hello-microservice/README.md

 * **Product Service**: Manages products, product categories, and product images stored in a PostgreSQL database.
 * **Order Service**: Manages orders.
 Interacts with the Customer and Product services.
 Sends events to a Kafka topic to notify customers of the receipt or update of their orders.
 * **API Gateway**: Allows access to all services from a single host.
+* **Keycloak Providers**: an extension for Keycloak that allows it to use the Customer Service database as a user storage.

 ## Resources